-This is a rustic camp area with no water and a pit toilet shared between the two shelters.
+This is a rustic backcountry area with no vehicle access or potable water.
+There is one pit toilet shared between the two shelters.
 Campers must carry adequate drinking water and supplies and pack trash out at the conclusion of their stay.
 The two shelters are several hundred feet apart, making them close enough for groups to use both, but far enough away to offer privacy.

-The sites are available year-round and each fit five campers.
+The sites are available year-round and can accommodate five campers.
 Campfire rings are provided.

 Located about 60 miles from Washington, DC and Baltimore, Maryland, Catoctin Mountain Park lies within the mountainous Blue Ridge Province of north-central Maryland.
 Scenic overlooks extend across the Monocacy Valley.